Classical Studies

 Yes, please contact the Literature Department through the Virtual Advising Center (VAC) for testing and placement information.

-I took a course not listed on the course catalog, can I count it toward my Classical Studies major/minor?
+I took a course not listed on the course catalog or through study abroad, can I count it toward my Classical Studies major/minor?

-In order for a course to be eligible for petition, 50% of the course content must be related to Classical Studies.
+In order for a course to be eligible for petition, 50% or more of the course content must be related to Classical Studies.

 Instructions on How to Petition Courses